kevetoth/Fungi_Bacteria/README.md

 ## Protocol

-The final result is showcased in the Preliminary_Test.Rmd file it should run separately on its own.
+The final result is showcased in the Final_Results.Rmd file it should run separately on its own.
 If no all the graphs can be seen following the protocol

 1. To set up the workspace run R file 00_GetData.
 2. To get boxplots showcasing the Analyisis of Variance (ANOVA) analyisis of all variables run 02_ANOVAs